RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 This can happen when the setting ScriptAlias has a non-standard value.
 The migration simple substitutes otrs for otobo.
 This might lead to the effect that the CSS and JavaScript can no longer be retrieved in OTOBO.
-When that happens please check the settings in Kernel/Config.pm and changes them back to sane values.
+When that happens, please check the settings in *Kernel/Config.pm* and revert them to sane values.

 Step 7: Manual Migration Tasks and Changes
 ------------------------------------------